 YubiKeys will soon be an option for stronger authentication as part of Okta’s just-released Adaptive Multi-Factor Authentication (MFA).
 With this service, users will be able to securely and easily authenticate with the YubiKey to Okta’s platform, which lets users authenticate once and access any number of applications.

-The YubiKey is a hardware device that plugs into a USB port and works with a simple touch to trigger a one-time passcode (OTP) that securely authenticates the user.
-This single touch to activate a second factor makes YubiKey the preferred choice for users logging in from any device with a USB port.
+The YubiKey is a hardware security key that plugs into a USB port and works with a simple touch to trigger a one-time passcode (OTP) that securely authenticates the user.
+This single touch to activate a second factor makes YubiKey the preferred choice for users logging in with USB password keys.

 YubiKeys supporting the upcoming Okta integration include the YubiKey Standard and Nano, YubiKey Edge and Edge-n, and the YubiKey NEO and NEO-n.

 Expanding On USB and Hardware Security

 In addition, Okta also announced it has joined the FIDO Alliance, which develops open protocols for strong authentication, including the Universal 2nd Factor (U2F) specification.
 Both OTP and FIDO U2F features are natively supported in a single YubiKey.